wowool/wowool-nlp-compare/README.md

     python3 -m nlp_compare -e stanza -l english -p "english,entity" -f tests/data/person_conjecture.txt

-Stanza is doing better the spacy in this case, but still lozes the reference to * Miyaktama Mitshu*.
+Stanza is doing better the spacy in this case, but still looses the reference to *Miyaktama Mitshu*.

 `Mr. Miyaktama Mitshu is a very successful person.`